 4.3.3 Stop Order Triggering

-When stop orders are triggered, they are converted to incoming regular orders and treated as such thereafter.
-However at this point, there is no Price Reasonability Check and no Extended Price Range Validation for triggered stop limit orders.
+When stop orders are triggered, there is no Price Reasonability Check and no Extended Price Range Validation for triggered stop limit orders.
 The priority time stamp is updated.
 The Exchange Order ID is not modified.